Blended learning

-Blended learning, also known as technology-mediated instruction, web-enhanced instruction, or mixed-mode instruction, is an approach to education that combines online educational materials and opportunities for interaction online with physical place-based classroom methods.
+Blended learning or hybrid learning, also known as technology-mediated instruction, web-enhanced instruction, or mixed-mode instruction, is an approach to education that combines online educational materials and opportunities for interaction online with physical place-based classroom methods.

 Blended learning requires the physical presence of both teacher and student, with some elements of student control over time, place, path, or pace.
 While students still attend brick-and-mortar schools with a teacher present, face-to-face classroom practices are combined with computer-mediated activities regarding content and delivery.
 It is also used in professional development and training settings.
 Since blended learning is highly context-dependent, a universal conception of it is difficult.
 Some reports have claimed that a lack of consensus on a hard definition of blended learning has led to difficulties in research on its effectiveness.
 A well-cited 2013 study broadly defined blended learning as a mixture of online and in-person delivery where the online portion effectively replaces some of the face-to-face contact time rather than supplementing it.